 Max was awarded the annual 2018 Amos Perlmutter Prize of the Journal of Strategic Studies for the most outstanding manuscript submitted for publication by a junior faculty member.
 In 2015, he also received the Young Writers Award of the German Marshall Fund, for an article written together with George Bogden.

-Max was previously a College Lecturer at Keble College, University of Oxford.
+Max was previously a College Lecturer at Keble College, Oxford University.
 He has also held research positions at Oxford Cyber Studies Programme, Columbia University SIPA, Sciences Po CERI, and NATO CCD COE.

-He holds an undergraduate degree (Interdepartmental Major with Minor in Statistics) from University College Roosevelt, Utrecht University, an M.Phil (Brasenose College) and DPhil (St. John’s College) in International Relations from the University of Oxford.
+He holds an undergraduate degree (Interdepartmental Major with Minor in Statistics) from University College Roosevelt, Utrecht University, an M.Phil (Brasenose College) and DPhil (St. John’s College) in International Relations from Oxford University.